 So let’s get to the end.
 I don’t care if you’re just starting your business from scratch or if you’ve been in business 20 years.
 Knowing where you want to be in the end provides you with a roadmap to get to the end, and knowing how to reach the end is necessary to get to the end in style.

-In the next post in our series, we’ll discuss the purpose of a business plan for helping you and your team reach your company’s end goals purposefully and efficiently.
+Follow along as we take you through all the steps to determine your business’s value, how to improve it, and implement the sale of it, starting with the use of a business plan.
+Learn in this next step in the journey how it will help you and your team reach your company’s end goals purposefully and efficiently.
 Remember, I like to make things (financially) simple.
 If I can make your business run purposefully and efficiently, I’ve made your life simpler.